 Francis Cuss has served as Chief Scientific Officer since July 2013, and has been a member of the company’s Leadership Team since 2010.

 Francis is a physician with a background in general and academic medicine and broad experience in both pharmaceutical research and development.
-He joined Bristol-Myers Squibb in 2003 as senior vice president, Drug Discovery, took over additional responsibility for the discovery and exploratory development of potential new medicines in May 2006, and for all Research functions in 2010.
+He joined Bristol-Myers Squibb in 2003 as senior vice president, Drug Discovery.
+Francis took over additional responsibility for the discovery and exploratory development of potential new medicines in May 2006, and for all Research functions in 2010.

-Prior to joining the company, he spent 14 years at Schering-Plough and three years at Glaxo, where his career included leadership roles in discovery, clinical research and medical affairs in the U.S. and Europe.
-Prior to joining the pharmaceutical industry, Francis was a practicing physician with a specialization in pulmonary medicine.
+Prior to joining the company, Francis spent 14 years at Schering-Plough and three years at Glaxo, where his career included leadership roles in discovery, clinical research and medical affairs in the U.S. and Europe.
+Prior to joining the pharmaceutical industry, he was a practicing physician with a specialization in pulmonary medicine.
 He has also held several academic appointments, most recently as adjunct associate professor at Jefferson Medical College in Philadelphia, PA.

 Francis received his medical training in the United Kingdom.
-He holds medical degrees from Cambridge University, U.K. and is a fellow of the Royal College of Physicians and the Faculty of Pharmaceutical Medicine.
+He holds medical degrees from Cambridge University, U.K., and is a fellow of the Royal College of Physicians and the Faculty of Pharmaceutical Medicine.
 He has published numerous articles and book chapters on topics of medical interest.